kings-ai-rg/kings-ai-rg.github.io/_posts/2025-04-11-biology-llms-anthropic.md

 ---
 layout: post
-title: On the Biology of a Large Language Model (Anthropic)
+title: The Biology of a Large Language Model (Anthropic)
 date: 2025-04-11 12:00:00
 description: Presented by Nathalie Kirch
 tags: paper-presentation